Cappelletti in Brodo Toscano

 A pinch of salt and pepper

-For the pasta, use one egg for every 100 grams of all-purpose flour, or 2 ¼ cups of flour to 3 eggs with a pinch of salt.
+use one egg for every 100 grams of all-purpose flour, or 2 ¼ cups of flour to 3 eggs with a pinch of salt.

 Make a mound with the flour on your work surface and scoop out a well in the middle.
 Pour the eggs into the hole, add the salt, and work the eggs and the flour together till you have a smooth dough, adding just a drop of water if necessary, and no more.
 Knead the dough for ten to fifteen minutes, until it is smooth, firm, and quite elastic.
 Roll the pasta out by hand until you can practically see through it, or put it through your machine.
 Either way, it should be thin enough to fold over on itself and not be too thick, but thin.
 Remember, the Florentines like things “ini”.
 Refined.

-To make the cappelletti, roll out a thin sheet of pasta on a well-floured surface.
+Roll out a thin sheet of pasta on a well-floured surface.
 Cut your pasta into 3 inch squares.
 Put a teaspoon of paste in the center.
 Fold the pasta into a triangle.
 Pull the two ends together and press.
 It should resemble “a little hat”.

 large pot of water

 1 red onion, cut in half and toasted (on the grill or frying pan)

 tied up with string and tied to one handle of the pot to keep them from disturbing the broth when taken out.